Kitware/CMake/Help/command/install.rst

   ``WORLD_EXECUTE``, ``SETUID``, and ``SETGID``.
 Permissions that do not make sense on certain platforms are ignored on those platforms.

+  If this option is used multiple times in a single call, its list of permissions accumulates.
+If an :command:`install(TARGETS)` call uses `\<artifact-kind\>`_ arguments, a separate list of permissions is accumulated for each kind of artifact.

 ``CONFIGURATIONS <config>...``
   Specify a list of build configurations for which the install rule applies (Debug, Release, etc.).

+  If this option is used multiple times in a single call, its list of configurations accumulates.
+If an :command:`install(TARGETS)` call uses `\<artifact-kind\>`_ arguments, a separate list of configurations is accumulated for each kind of artifact.

 ``COMPONENT <component>``
   Specify an installation component name with which the install rule